Alex Cobb: Major leagues (2011–2017)

-2014

-One year later, Cobb endorsed a product designed to help protect young ballplayers from similar injuries: the isoBLOX padded cap insert.
+In 2014, Cobb endorsed a product designed to help protect young ballplayers from similar injuries: the isoBLOX padded cap insert.
 The insert, a skull cap which fits underneath adjustable or stretch caps, is based on the same technology Major League Baseball approved for on-field use in 2014.
 "If boys and girls start wearing protective inserts, it will become second nature for them when they’re older," Cobb said.

-In 2014, Cobb went 10–9 with a 2.87 ERA (6th-best in the AL, and 4th-best in team history) in 27 starts.
+Cobb went 10–9 with a 2.87 ERA (6th-best in the AL, and 4th-best in team history) in 27 starts.
 His 7.683 hits per 9 innings were 4th-best in the AL, and his 0.60 home runs per 9 innings were 6th-best.
 He received the lowest run-support of all AL pitchers, at 3.63 runs per 9 innings.

-2015

 To begin the 2015 season, Cobb was placed on the 15-day disabled list due to right forearm tendinitis, missing what would have been his first Opening Day start.
 On May 5, 2015, it was revealed that his elbow was diagnosed with a partial tear of the UCL.
-Three days later, it was announced that he would undergo Tommy John surgery, therefore ending his 2015 season.
+Three days later, it was announced that he would undergo Tommy John surgery, ending his 2015 season.

-2016

-Cobb began the 2016 season on the 60-day disabled list.
-He returned to the Rays’ rotation towards the end of the season, but was not effective.
-In five starts covering 22 innings, Cobb was 1–2 and posted an 8.59 ERA.